Welcome to American Legion Post 111 of Conway

 Post 111 Canteen is open: The Post Canteen is open for Members and Guests only.
 Only spirits purchased at the Post may be consumed on our grounds and no beverages may be removed from the Post property.
 Special events which will be open to the public will be posted here when available.

-Pancake Breakfast: Our next Pancake breakfast for Members and their guests will Saturday, December 16th.
-Cost is $6.00 for a plate of pancakes, eggs, and sausage or bacon.
-Biscuit and Sausage gravy plate with eggs is also only $6.00.
+Pancake Breakfast Saturday, April 21th: Cost is $6.00 for a plate of pancakes, eggs, and sausage or bacon.
+A biscuit and sausage gravy plate with eggs is also only $6.00.
 Coffee is included with both selections.
 Come one come all and enjoy this great breakfast.

 Legion Cap Etiquette